hallowen/netauto/Notes/ACI.md

 - ACI is making use of VXLAN.
 - It makes use of API's
 - CLI doesn't have native access to the controller.
+- ACI and NXOS mode are mutually exclusive.

 Tenant -> VRF/Context -> Bridge-Domain -> VLAN